me9hanics/paintings-SQL-data-warehouse/README.md

 ## Analytical plan

-*What do we have to work with?*
+*What do we have that we can work with?*

-The PainterPalette dataset includes a lot of information (29 attributes) about painters, in several categories:
+The [PainterPalette](https://github.com/me9hanics/PainterPalette) dataset includes plenty information (~30 attributes) of 10000+ painters, in several categories:

 - Biography data: Nationality/citizenship, name, birth and death years and places, gender - this is what we will mostly use.
 - Artistic style data